Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 The greater the karat the more durable the piece.
 24 karat gold is "pure" gold.
 But pure here doesn't mean it's only gold when turned into a piece of jewelry.

-Gold is a soft metal.
+Solid gold is a soft metal.

 So, in jewelry, which requires a certain amount of durability, alloys are often used.
 An alloy is a metal that is combined with gold to increase durability.